dhakalu/react-native-todo-app/feature-5-add-navigation.md

 # Add navigation

-In this branch I will be adding some navigation.
-We will have 3 tabs.
-1st tab will show the list of todos.
-Second tab will allow the user to create a new TODO and 3 tab will contain the list of items that have been completed.
+This branch contains the code which adds navigation on top of code from `feature-4-mark-as-done` branch.
+We will create 3 tabs.
+Tab 1 will include features of Todo.
+Tab 2 will contain features related to habits.
+And Tab 3 will be general settings.

+## User Stories

+ * TODO

-To achieve I will be using the `react-navigation` library.
+To achieve I will be using the `React Navigation` library.
+It can be installed using the command below

-To install the library, I used:

 ```
     npm install @react-navigation/native @react-navigation/stack
 ```

-Since my project was based on expo,  Iused the commands below to intsall the dependencies that `react-navigation` needs
+Since my project was based on expo, I used the command below to intsall the dependencies that `react-navigation` needs.

 ```
 expo install react-native-reanimated react-native-gesture-handler react-native-screens react-native-safe-area-context @react-native-community/masked-view